elmtree-askmo/cloudcannon-app/content/learn/psychology/in-what-ways-do-peer-and-parental-influences-differ-in-their-impact-on-moral-reasoning.md

 url: /learn/psychology/questions/in-what-ways-do-peer-and-parental-influences-differ-in-their-impact-on-moral-reasoning
 score: -1.0
 related_article1:
-    id: 164137
+    id: 164142
     title: >-
-        What role does power assertion play in parenting, and how does it impact moral development?
+        What are the immediate effects of power assertion in parenting on a child's behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-power-assertion-play-in-parenting-and-how-does-it-impact-moral-development
+    url: /learn/psychology/questions/what-are-the-immediate-effects-of-power-assertion-in-parenting-on-a-childs-behavior
 related_article2:
-    id: 164142
+    id: 164134
     title: >-
-        What are the immediate effects of power assertion in parenting on a child's behavior?
+        How do equality and negotiation in peer relationships contribute to moral development?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-immediate-effects-of-power-assertion-in-parenting-on-a-childs-behavior
+    url: /learn/psychology/questions/how-do-equality-and-negotiation-in-peer-relationships-contribute-to-moral-development
 related_article3:
-    id: 164150
+    id: 164142
     title: >-
-        What are the potential emotional consequences of overemphasizing control in parental influence?
+        What are the immediate effects of power assertion in parenting on a child's behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-potential-emotional-consequences-of-overemphasizing-control-in-parental-influence
+    url: /learn/psychology/questions/what-are-the-immediate-effects-of-power-assertion-in-parenting-on-a-childs-behavior
 related_article4:
-    id: 164139
+    id: 164138
     title: >-
-        According to Piaget, how do peer interactions influence moral development?
+        How does love withdrawal as a parenting technique influence a child's moral development?
     subject: Psychology
-    url: /learn/psychology/questions/according-to-piaget-how-do-peer-interactions-influence-moral-development
+    url: /learn/psychology/questions/how-does-love-withdrawal-as-a-parenting-technique-influence-a-childs-moral-development
 related_article5:
-    id: 164139
+    id: 164142
     title: >-
-        According to Piaget, how do peer interactions influence moral development?
+        What are the immediate effects of power assertion in parenting on a child's behavior?
     subject: Psychology
-    url: /learn/psychology/questions/according-to-piaget-how-do-peer-interactions-influence-moral-development
+    url: /learn/psychology/questions/what-are-the-immediate-effects-of-power-assertion-in-parenting-on-a-childs-behavior
 ---

 &nbsp;